anshu0810/TechCommGroup14/Group14_v1.A3.md

 ## Description
 - **Manitoba sports event API**

 - This is a restful API which is used to people for giving information about sports match that going on in Winnipeg.
-It gives the information about the team that you are looking for such as schedule of the team, roster and line up of the match tonight.
+It gives the information about the team that you are looking for, roster and also line up of the match.

 ## Parameters
 **teamName** (String) The name of the team